ma4764294-source/-GPACalculator-.github.io/README.md

                             }
                         }

-                        // If no fraction found, look for standalone numbers that make sense as marks const numbers = line.match(/\d+/g);
+                        const numbers = line.match(/\d+/g);
                         if (numbers) {
                             for (let num of numbers) {
                                 const mark = parseInt(num);
-                                // Only accept marks that are reasonable (between 0 and maxMarks)
-                                // Skip hours (typically 1-4) and the total itself if (mark > 10 && mark <= maxMarks && mark !== maxMarks) {
+                                if (mark > 10 && mark <= maxMarks && mark !== maxMarks) {
                                     if (userGrades[code] !== mark) {
                                         userGrades[code] = mark;